 But, what about two health insurance plans?
 Does having a pair of heath insurance plans help protect you from out-of-pocket costs — above and beyond having just one?
 The answer is: it depends.

-Double coverage happens when you’re enrolled in two different health insurance policies at one time.
 A variety of situations can lead to you having dual coverage.
 For example, you may have a plan through your employer and your spouse’s employer.
 Or, maybe you’re under age 26 and still on your parents’ policy but also have a plan through your employer.
 In each situation, you’ll have to pay a monthly premium for both plans, plus meet any deductibles that may apply before benefits kick in.

-When you have double coverage and file a claim, the payment for that claim goes through a process called coordination of benefits (COB).
+When you have double coverage health insurance and file a claim, the payment for that claim goes through a process called coordination of benefits (COB).
 COB is when two plans work together to pay the claim for one person.
 It helps make sure the claim is paid accurately and determines which plan pays first and which pays second.
 If you have health insurance through your employer, your employer’s coverage typically pays first.
 In divorce situations, the court decree often outlines which parent has the primary responsibility for providing health care coverage to the child.
 If it doesn't, there are some general rules based on which parent has custody of the child.

 The COB process also happens in claims involving both health and car insurance, and when another insurance company is responsible for paying for your care — like if you were to get hurt in a car accident and it’s not your fault.